Pierce County Sheriff's Department Use of Force

 This report does not address questions of whether use of force was reasonable or justified in any case, nor the specific cause of incidents.

-The analysis below looks at use of force incidents over a five year period, from 2016 to 2020.
+The analysis below looks at use of force incidents over a seven-year period, from 2016 to 2022.
 Proportionality is analyzed across five racial and ethnic groups:

 - Asian or Pacific Islander